gidmoth/freeswitch-connector/README.md

 WantedBy=multi-user.target default.target
 ```

 Host networking is recommended: the freeswitch install in the image is by no means prepared to handle NAT.
+The TLS key / cert pair will be used by freeswitch as well as by connector, please look at the [entrypoint script](https://github.com/gidmoth/freeswitch-connector/blob/main/entrypoint.d/02-letsencrypt-cert-load.sh) to see whalt will be done with the contents of the named volume `certbot_etc-letsencrypt`.
+You should edit/replace the script if you choose to provide your secrets another way.

-For a reference to all available environment variables and their default values please look into the [Dockerfile](https://github.com/gidmoth/freeswitch-connector/blob/main/Dockerfile).
+For a reference to all available environment variables and their default values please look into the [Dockerfile](https://github.com/gidmoth/freeswitch-connector/blob/main/Dockerfile) and the [config-script](https://github.com/gidmoth/connector/blob/main/config.js) of connector.

+The [main entrypoint script](https://github.com/gidmoth/freeswitch-connector/blob/main/entrypoint.sh) will start freeswitch, than wait for 30 seconds before it starts connector.
+That's to be sure freeswitch is up and reachable before connector tries.
+If freeswitch needs longer on your platform, it may be to small to run a conference system.
+But don't wonder about the pause in case you track the logs on startup.

 Normally you would also want to keep `/etc/freeswitch` in a volume, as well as `/static` and `/recordings`, which contain things you don't want to be lost on every restart.
 So you should also mount those as named volumes like so in your service file:

 ```
 ExecStart=/usr/bin/podman run \
     ...
     -v certbot_etc-letsencrypt:/etc-letsencrypt \
     -v fscon_etc-freeswitch:/etc/freeswitch \
     -v fscon_static:/static \
     -v fscon_recordings:/recordings \
     ...
     gidmoth/fscon:0.0.8
 ```

-Now you can navigate to your new conference system in the browser.
+Now you can navigate to your new conference system in the browser; firefox is the only tested with the example client.
 The default user is `defaultuser` and his pw is `napw`.
-If you want to change this before startup please do so in the [directory file](https://github.com/gidmoth/freeswitch-connector/blob/main/etc-freeswitch/directory/team/20000.xml) before building the container.
-To change after startup you should create a new user in the team context, login as the new user, and then delete the defaultuser.
+If you want to change this before startup please do so in the [directory file](https://github.com/gidmoth/freeswitch-connector/blob/main/etc-freeswitch/directory/team/20000.xml) before building/starting the container.
+E.g. you could first run it with `bash` as the `CMD`, but a volume for `/etc/freeswitch` already bound, and then edit the file before you run the service.
+To change after startup with the example client you should create a new user in the team context, login as the new user, and then delete the defaultuser.
 Doing it another way will probably lock you out of your new system.

-##### TLS
+#### TLS

 Among the scripts `entrypoint.sh` will source by default is [`02-letsencrypt-cert-load.sh`](https://github.com/gidmoth/freeswitch-connector/blob/main/entrypoint.d/02-letsencrypt-cert-load.sh).
-That's an example script to use a key / cert pair from letsencrypt for freeswitchs tls on SIP and WebSocket.
+That's an example script to use a key / cert pair from letsencrypt for freeswitchs tls on SIP and WebSocket, as well as place the files where connector expects them for its TLS.
 As you can see, it also references an environment variable, `$CRYPTDOM`, and uses it to build the path where it expects the files from letsencrypt to be present.
 Since certificates need updating from time to time the example script employs the same logic as the script for `vars.xml` for updating.
+Every time it runs it checks for the presence of a file `/etc/freeswitch/workingcerts` and does the rest only if the file is not present.
+If so, it will write the file on conclusion.
+So to run it again with renewed secrets just delete the file.
 In case you use letsencrypt you could use this script unmodified as follows.

-First, get your key / cert pair from letsencrypt and put them in a named volume in your container runtime:
+First, get your key / cert pair from letsencrypt and put them in a named volume in your container runtime.
+The easiest way is to use the official [certbot image](https://hub.docker.com/r/certbot/certbot/):

 ```
 podman run --rm -it --name certbot \